hpzorn/semantic-tool-use/README.md

 </p>

 ---
 semantic-tool-use is experimental software built for research purposes.
 It is not meant for production use.
-It still has major security issues (such as prompt injection during research) that are typical for LLM based agents.
+It still has major security issues (such as a very primitive auth for http and mcp endpoints and no https - use a sandbox!) that are typical for LLM based agents.
 It should only be used in sandbox environments without access to sensitive data/information.
 It is completely AI generated - mostly coded by itself.
 I only prompt, I did not review every line of code - which is an experiment and not recommended policy, especially it is not policy at my employer.
 This is a private project.

 LLM tool calling today is a `dict[str, Any]` with a prayer.
 JSON Schema checks if you passed a string — it can't check if you passed a *valid* string, or if the operation even makes sense given the current state of the world.